 One of the most information-rich university logos was its very first version.
 This multifaceted symbol had a unique feature: the longer you looked at it, the more information it revealed.
 It remained relevant for more than 70 years, starting in 1864 when it was first introduced as the symbol of the educational institution.
 The logo changed the bicentennial celebration of the founder’s birth, but its original charm is still remembered.

 The centerpiece of this emblem was a meticulously drawn globe, which left an indelible impression on many generations.
-On both sides of the globe were unique torches symbolizing the pursuit of knowledge and fundamental education.
+On both sides of the globe, unique torches symbolized the pursuit of knowledge and fundamental education.

 The logo also included text elements above and below the globe, enhancing its informational richness.
 The simplicity and clarity of their content became additional advantages, strengthening the university’s symbolic image for many decades.